MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-4-exploring-the-literature.markdown

    game time, turret difference, epic monsters killed (League equivalent of baron and dragon) and others.

+### Data Preprocessing

+One major contribution of the paper is how it divides events which happen within expert replays into scenes.
+The paper also uses a host of other techniques to get the most out of expert replays, and fortunately for us, these techniques are generic across MOBA games, and RTS games in general.

+#### Scene Identification

+Scene identification classifies a scene based on the most prominent actions which a player was performing within a certain timeframe.
+Unfortunately, the paper is vague on how this process is actually performed.
+However, the paper describes the method is enough detail to be re-implemented, if we adapt it for League of Legends.
+The main scenes which the paper identifies as being relevant, to Honor of Kings at least, are listed below:

+- **Push-turret:** Attack enemy turret
+- **Combat:** Find an enemy hero and prepare to fight them
+- **Lane-farm:** Kill minions to get gold and experience
+- **Jungle-farm:** Kill jungle camps to gain gold and experience
+- **Return:** Go back before dying / to defend the base
+- **Navigation:** Go to another region for macro-strategy intents

+#### Data Tuning Under Each Scene

+Depending on the scene, certain types of action intents should occur more (e.g. during Navigation, moving action intent should be the occur the most, whereas when attacking lane farm, attacking action intent should occur more).

+Certain situations involve more than one scene.
+For example push-turret can be combat and push-turret scenes combined.
+Priority under that situation is the order of scenes under the scene identification section above.

 <!--
 ### Hierarchical Reinforcement Learning for Multi-agent MOBA Game
 -->